agentmorris/MegaDetector/README-package.md

 If you want to programatically interact with the postprocessing tools from the MegaDetector repo, or programmatically run MegaDetector in a way that produces [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse)-friendly output (i.e., output in the standard [MegaDetector output format](https://github.com/agentmorris/MegaDetector/tree/main/api/batch_processing#megadetector-batch-output-format)), this package might be for you.

 Although even if that describes you, you <i>still</i> might be better off cloning the MegaDetector repo.
-Pip-installability requires that some dependencies be newer than what was available at the time MDv5 was trained, so results are <i>very slightly</i> different than the "official" or published results.
+Pip-installability requires that some dependencies be newer than what was available at the time MDv5 was trained, so results are <i>very slightly</i> different than results produced in the "official" environment.
 These differences <i>probably</i> don't matter much, but they have not been formally characterized.

 ## If I haven't talked you out of using this package...